gbif/hp-nhm-rotterdam/howto.md

 <img src="/assets/images/greenboxes.jpg">

 For example, by clicking Scientific name and searching for Mammuthus primigenius, all specimens of that taxon are displayed.
 This can be further refined by selecting other boxes and adding data in there.
 The box Similar text is very useful.
 By querying Scientific name for Mammuthus primigenius and Similar text for femur, all woolly mammoth femurs in the museum collection are displayed.
-Finally simply click a specimen to see all details of that particular specimen.
+Finally, simply click a record to see all details of that particular specimen.
 For any questions regarding specimens or searching the database, feel free to [contact us](https://www.hetnatuurhistorisch.nl/en/contact/).

 <img src="/assets/images/examplequery.jpg">